 - Wealth PMS (50L+)

 Once you hang up your boots, generating a steady income during your retirement years is a crucial requirement, especially if you aren’t privileged enough to receive an inflation-adjusted pension.
-Here are a few relatively safe avenues for those looking for secure options to generate a post-retirement income stream.
+Here are a few relatively safe avenues for those looking for safe options to generate a post-retirement income stream.
 We have ignored bank deposits, given the low-interest rates on offer.
 We skipped Post Office Monthly Income Schemes for the same reason.

 The six regular income investment options are listed here in ascending order of preference: